ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ## Using an OCaml Toplevel: Chatting with OCaml

-An OCaml toplevel is a chat between the user and the OCaml system.
-The user writes OCaml sentences, and the system analyses and executes them, which is why it is also called a Read-Eval-Print-Loop (REPL).
+An OCaml toplevel is a chat between the user and OCaml.
+The user writes OCaml code, and UTop evaluates it, which is why it is also called a Read-Eval-Print-Loop (REPL).
 Several OCaml toplevels exist like `ocaml` and `utop`, but in this tutorial, we will use the `utop` command, which looks like this:
 ```shell
 $ utop
 ────────┬─────────────────────────────────────────────────────────────┬─────────